solenedel/coding-challenges/Problem-1/Problem1.md

 ## Steps taken by the robot

-The robot's actions can be wrapped inside a main function `startGame(currentLocation)`

-Within `startGame`, there is another function `checkWalls` which is a recursive function and only stops once all rooms have been visited.
-When the base case is valid, the recursion stops, the function returns `roomCount` and exits the program.
+The program is initiated by `startGame`, which calls the function `checkWalls` that contains the majority of the actions and is a recursive function.
+Once all rooms have been visited, this is the base case for `checkWalls`.
+The recursion stops, the function returns `roomCount` and exits the program.

 ```
-const startGame = (currentLocation) => {

-  // ONLY EXECUTE ONCE PER GAME:
-  // lookup the room object corresponding to the currentLocation (the starting location).
-  // this room object will be referred to as `currentRoomObject`
-  // change `visited` status of starting room object to true

 const checkWalls = (currentLocation) => {

     // For currentRoomObject:
     // iterate through walls[i] starting at i = 0 (North) and ending at i = 3 (East)